+In the validation phase of our analysis we found that the FI, SNAP, and Household Size patterns were positively and strongly associated while the Prudent pattern was strongly but inversely associated with being food insecure in the cancer survivor population after control for confounding variables.
+Concerning clinical outcomes, the FI, SNAP, and Household Size patterns were also significantly and positively associated with the outcome of all-cause mortality after adjustment for several confounders.
+There was a suggestion that the Prudent pattern was inversely associated with all-cause mortality although those parameter estimates were not statistically significant.
+We believe it is also imperative to underscore that the method of using elastic net models to extract dietary patterns associated with a particular outcome yielded more clinically meaningful and significant results in both steps of the validation phase.

-In the validation phase of our analysis we found that the elastic net dietary patterns were associated with the outcomes of all-cause and cancer-specific mortality.
-Three of the similarly meaningful patterns derived with elastic nets (the FI, SNAP, and Household Size patterns) were significantly and positively associated with the outcome of all-cause mortality.
-Considering these results in the light of others in our analysis, they support the conjecture that food insecure subjects are may be at risk of nutritional inadequacy, by being more likely to consume unhealthful patterns when compared to food secure survivors.
+Considering these results in light of others in our analysis, they support the conjecture that food insecure subjects may be at risk of nutritional inadequacy, by being more likely to consume unhealthful patterns when compared to food secure survivors.
 Adherence to these patterns, in turn, may pose deeper ramifications for survivors that may culminate in a worse prognosis.
-In stratified analyses, we found disparities across levels of sex where the SNAP, Age, and Household Size patterns were significantly associated with cancer mortality in males but not females.
+In stratified analyses, we found disparities across levels of sex where the SNAP and Household Size patterns were significantly associated with cancer mortality in males but not females.
 There were also some sex-specific differences, to a lesser extent, when considering all-cause mortality and generally reflected more pronounced associations in males rather than females.
-Gender disparities in epidemiologic studies of exposures with cancer outcomes have been reported elsewhere in the literature [51,52].
+Sex disparities in epidemiologic studies of exposures with cancer outcomes have been reported elsewhere in the literature [51,52].
 The nuances of these disparate relationships are hypothesized to involve hormonal differences between the two sexes in addition to sex-specific differences in nutrient metabolism [53].
 We consider, for instance, that alcohol was a component of these diet scores and it is understood that females and males have differential metabolic capacities for dealing with ingested ethanol and that this phenomenon may, in part, be contributing to the sex-specific disparities [54].
 Albeit, the question of why sex-specific differences exist remains largely elusive and will necessitate further surveillance and study.